 Canada's COVID-19 Economic Response Plan is designed to provide immediate and significant resources to businesses facing hardship as a result of the COVID-19 outbreak.
-This information is continually changing, and we will update this page with the latest information and resources as they become available.
-Please bookmark this page and check back regularly for updates.

 Extending the Work-Sharing Program

 The Canadian government has doubled the maximum length of the Work-Sharing program from 38 weeks to 76 weeks.
 This pre-existing program is available to workers who reduce their normal working hours because of developments beyond the control of their employers.